graearea/graearea.github.io/index.md

 ![plugs](/img/plugs.png)

 ## What have I got?
-You should have a 3D printed, 5mm or 10mm threadless plug and then some 10, 15 or 20 mm extension plugs. or an empty plastic bag care of yodel.
+You should have a 3D printed, 5mm or 10mm threadless plug and then some 10, 15 or 20, 25, 30 mm extension plugs. or an empty plastic bag, care of yodel.

 ## Fitting
 **Firstly, this is easiest with the pedal off:**